 Copy and paste the URL into your SMS text

-If you type the URL in, most platforms will recognise it and automatically convert it to the blue underlined text that is recognized as a link.
-This is where the shortened URL comes into play, pairing this with the copy and paste feature mentioned above can result in quite the powerhouse of SMS linking abilities - being able to access near infinite customer mobiles with a single click.
-Hence our next topic, Click Through Rate or CTR.
+If you type the URL in, most platforms will recognise it and automatically convert it to the blue underlined text that is recognised as a link.
+This is where the shortened URL comes into play.
+Pairing this with the copy and paste feature can result in quite the powerhouse of SMS linking abilities, being able to access near infinite customer mobiles with a single click.
+This brings us to our next topic, which is the click-through rate or CTR.

-SMS links create an opportunity to send a user or customer to a product or page.
-The question naturally arises, how do I find out how many people clicked my link? - The answer is a helpful metric known as the CTR.
-It comes from taking your number of clicks and dividing it by the number of messages delivered, then multiplying it by 100 to get the percentage.
+SMS links create an opportunity to send a user or customer to a product or service landing page.
+The question naturally arises, "How do I find out if enough people are clicking on my link?"
+The answer is a helpful metric known as the CTR, a key contributor to measuring your SMS marketing ROI.
+It comes from taking your total number of clicks, dividing it by the total number of SMS messages delivered, and then multiplying it by 100 to get the percentage.

-You send 250 messages out to people's mobiles and the link was clicked 100 times.
+You send out 250 messages to people's mobile phones, and the link gets clicked 100 times.

-If you multiply 0.4 by 100 it will give you the percentage of people that clicked on your link.
-Using our example, 40% of the people you sent an SMS to clicked on the link you sent them.
+Now, if you multiply 0.4 by 100, it will give you the percentage of people that clicked on your link.
+Using our example, 40% of the people to whom you sent an SMS clicked on the link you sent them.

-Google Analytics offers a detailed breakdown of your SMS campaign which may allow you to visualise your SMS success clearer and even foresee trends.
+Google Analytics offers a detailed breakdown of your SMS campaign.
+It can allow you to visualise the success of your SMS campaign more clearly and even enable you to foresee critical trends.

 1. Reach new audiences

 If expanding your business is your aim, SMS links will aid you in your ventures.
-Text-like campaigns can recruit customers and spread like wildfire, especially if you target trends.
+SMS campaigns can recruit customers and spread like wildfire, especially if you target trends.

 2. Notify customers

-Alerts, reminders and events all fall under the list of notifications you can send to your customers.
-A new product range hitting your marketplace can shine through your outreaching efforts via a text message.
+Alerts, reminders, and events all fall under the list of SMS notifications you can send to your customers.
+A new product range hitting your marketplace can shine through your outreach efforts via a text message.